ashishsamarth/Cloud/AWS/Topic-Wise-Notes/003-AWS - ELB - Elastic Load Balancer.md

             1. Stickiness for CLB: Can be enabled at the CLB level
             2. Stickiness for ALB: Can be enabled at the Target Group level.

-        Once you enable the stickiness, you have to provide the duration for the stickiness after which stickiness will expire
+        Once you enable the stickiness, you have to provide the duration for the stickiness after which stickiness will expire.
 The minimum value is 1 second while the maxixum value is 7 days.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------